Updated January 10.2021

 Manuscripts will first be submitted to a technical evaluation process in which the editorial staff will ensure that the manuscript has been prepared and submitted in accordance with the journal’s guidelines.
 Submissions that do not conform to the journal’s guidelines will be returned to the author with requests for technical correction.

 The quality and clarity of the language used in a manuscript is very important.
 The editors may request that authors have the manuscript professionally edited if the language of the submission does not conform to the journal standards.
 The Zeynep Kamil Medical Journal uses American English.
 Please submit text of a quality ready for publication.
-Information about language editing and copyediting services pre- and post-submission may contact Kare Publishing at [email protected].
+Information about language editing and copyediting services pre- and post-submission may contact Kare Media at [email protected].
 Please refer to specific formatting requirements noted in the submission checklist and elsewhere in this document.

 Original Article: This is the most valued type of article, since it provides new information based on original research.
 The main text of an original article should be structured with Introduction, Methods, Results, Discussion, and Conclusion subheadings.
 Original articles are limited to 3500 words and 30 references.